 A: Yes, if used with a hair detox method, Nexxus Aloe Rid will help remove THC residues from the hair.

-Q: Can I use Nexxus Aloe Rid Shampoo to pass drug tests for opiates, for alcohol, pills, cannabis, and other drugs?
+Q: Can I use Nexxus Aloe Rid Shampoo to pass drug tests for opiates, alcohol, pills, cannabis, and other drugs?

 A: Yes.
 Nexxus Aloe Rid with a detoxification method will help to pass lab tests of the hair for any drugs whatsoever.